awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 ## Migrating LOBs to Amazon Redshift<a name="agents.LOBs"></a>

 Amazon Redshift doesn't support storing large binary objects \(LOBs\)\.
 However, if you need to migrate one or more LOBs to Amazon Redshift, AWS SCT can perform the migration\.
-To do so, AWS SCT uses an Amazon S3 bucket to store the LOBs and writes the URL for the S3 bucket into the migrated data stored in Amazon Redshift\.
+To do so, AWS SCT uses an Amazon S3 bucket to store the LOBs and writes the URL for the Amazon S3 bucket into the migrated data stored in Amazon Redshift\.

 **To migrate LOBs to Amazon Redshift**